Reporting Prohibited Conduct and Accessing Supportive Measures

 F. Emergency Removal and Administrative Leave

-Upon receipt of a report of Prohibited Conduct and where such circumstances suggest it may be appropriate, the Title IX Coordinator shall conduct an individualized safety and risk assessment to determine whether the respondent’s presence in the University’s education programs and activities poses an immediate threat to the physical health or safety of any student or other individual arising from the allegations of sexual harassment.
+Upon receipt of a report of Prohibited Conduct and where such circumstances suggest it may be appropriate , the Title IX Coordinator will request an individualized safety and risk assessment to determine whether the respondent’s presence in the University’s education programs and activities poses an immediate threat to the physical health or safety of any student or other individual arising from the allegations of sexual harassment.
+This risk assessment is performed by a team consisting of representatives from Student Development and Campus Safety to objectively evaluate the risk.
+The team may consult with other professionals or university personnel in reaching its decision.
 If so, the Title IX Coordinator will determine whether such risk assessment justifies the removal of the respondent from campus on an emergency basis pending the outcome of the investigation.
 Threats must pose more than a generalized, hypothetical, or speculative risk to health and safety for emergency removal to be appropriate.

 A removed respondent will receive written notice from the Title IX Coordinator of the emergency removal and will be provided with an opportunity to appeal the decision in writing to the University General Counsel’s designee within two business days of the removal.
 The decision must be rendered within two business days of receiving the appeal.